michaelschulte/EADMSummerSchool/README.md

 - Each group will plan, register, setup, run, analyse and present an experiment using Mouse-Tracking.
 Most of this work will be done during the first three days of the summer school.
 Presentations will be on Saturday afternoon.
 - The groups (in a little different setup so that we have four instead of five groups) will introduce one of the keynote speakers.
 Group 1 + r.i.kodapanakkal will introduce Stewart; Group 2 + thomas.woiczyk -> Fiedler; Group 3 + agnieszka.kitkowska -> Hertwig); Group 4 + cathrin.schoedler -> Jenny
+- Still a different setup of participants will meet with the keynote speakers after their lecture in our [MeetTheScientist](https://github.com/michaelschulte/EADMSummerSchool/tree/master/MeetTheScientist.md) session.